sijanz/robust_people_follower/README.md

 cd bin
 ./SimpleBodyViewer-SFML
 ```
-If the program is installed correctly, a new window pops up wich recognizes a human and draws a skeleton in the picture as shown below.
+If the program is installed correctly, a new window pops up which recognizes a human and draws a skeleton in the picture as shown below.

 ### astra_body_msgs
 The next step is to clone the package with the message type for the astra_body_tracker from this github repository: https://github.com/shinselrobots/body_tracker_msgs.
 In the terminal go to the source of your /catkin_ws and clone and build this package: